-During the meeting of the Ordinary General Assembly in March 2019, (5) members of the Board of Directors of Al Meera who represent the shareholders of the private sector, were elected, while Qatar Holding Company appointed (2) other members representing the state.
-The term of the current Board of Directors expires by 2022.
-Elections for the new term of the Board will be held during the Ordinary General Assembly in 2022, thus, the new members will be subject to an induction program on their roles and responsibilities, related organizational requirements, and other key issues.
+During the meeting of the Ordinary General Assembly in March 2022, (5) members of the Board of Directors of Al Meera who represent the shareholders of the private sector, were elected, while Qatar Holding Company appointed (2) other members representing the state.
+The term of the current Board of Directors expires by 2024.